 Do you need it for personal use?

-BUT if you are designing your own business cards or other printed materials and pixelation is an issue you should absolutely be using a vector image of your logo.
+BUT if you are designing your own business cards or other printed materials and pixelation is an issue you should absolutely be using a vector file for your logo.
 This is why I offer design services for a wide variety of marketing materials.
 I want to make sure that everything that has your name on it is perfect and represents your business in the BEST possible way.

 How can I use my vector files?